 Private equity firm Astra Capital Management recently acquired a majority interest in DartPoints, and says it will invest significant capital to create a network of regional edge infrastructure in the U.S.

-“We’re going to have an aggressive deployment plan, and an aggressive acquisition plan,” said Scott Willis, the new President and CEO of DartPoints.
+“We’re going to have an aggressive deployment plan, and an aggressive acquisition plan,” said President and CEO of DartPoints Scott Willis.
 “We’re looking for prospective targets that are good fit in our strategy.”

 As a first step, DartPoints has expanded into Eastern Iowa, working with local telco South Slope Cooperative and IT service provider Aureon to deploy a carrier-neutral interconnection point in North Liberty, about 100 miles east of Des Moines.
 It is the first project outside Texas for DartPoints, which is based in Dallas.